akrylysov/pogreb/docs/design.md

 The Record Type field is either `Put` (0) or `Delete` (1).

-## Hash index
+## Hash table index

-Pogreb uses two files to store the hash index on disk - "main" and "overflow" index files.
+Pogreb uses two files to store the hash table on disk - "main" and "overflow" index files.

 Each index file holds an array of buckets.